NoxUltima/eliph/README.md

 ### Lists

-Lists function in the same way as tuples in Python (encased in parentheses `()` instead), and can be sliced and spliced, and hence, they are immutable.
+Lists function in the same way as tuples in Python (encased in parentheses `()`), and hence, they are immutable.

 ```
 > squares = (1, 4, 9, 16, 25)